 I’ve never seen anything like this in my lifetime.
 The novel coronavirus (COVID-19) pandemic disrupting life as we know it.

 It’s like someone hit the pause button and life suddenly came to a halt.
 All but the most essential stores are closed (now slowly reopening).
-Thousands of people are laid off work.
+Thousands of people are laid off from work.
 There are record-high unemployment claims and strangely there’s no traffic on the 405 freeway in Los Angeles.

 We only realized this was a novel coronavirus when people in Wuhan, China started getting seriously ill in late November 2019 and nothing in our medical arsenal was working to cure patients.